Fusion/nexus-zteo-com/content/posts/reason-native-app.md

 This means that if you wish to create a "native" application, it seems that you are expected to rely on ~~Node and Electron~~.
 And that's a shame, because OCaml itself provides a very competent native compiler and we are going to use it.
 I hope I can remember all the hoops I had to jump through so that you don't have to.

+<i class="fa fa-github"></i> [GitHub Project](https://github.com/Fusion/reasonable-fidelity)

 # My goal

+This is, hopefully, the first of a series of blog posts I will write over a few weeks to make it easier for anyone else to start using ReasonML natively.

-Creating an application that provides an easy way to check that a web site — especially a single page application ('SPA') — reliably sends the same replies to the same queries, thus avoiding regressions due to new features being added or old issues being addressed.
+I will show you how I created an application that provides an easy way to check that a web site — especially a single page application ('SPA') — reliably sends the same replies to the same queries, thus avoiding regressions due to new features being added or old issues being addressed.

 This application needs to be fast and multi platforms.